 Money Mindset Tip #3: Find Solutions with What You Have Now

 You have to squash “if only I had…” type of thinking from your vocabulary.

 Trust me when I say that it handicaps you from moving forward.

 Well, It puts us in the position of daydreaming of all of the changes we would make with better resources.
 The only thing is, these resources do not exist.

-It doesn’t mean they may not one day appear — more money, more time, flexibility, help from someone — but in this moment, they are not here.
+It doesn’t mean they may not one day appear — more money, more time, flexibility, help from someone — but in this moment, they are not here (this is one of my favorite life lessons about money).
 So instead of living in our current circumstances and figuring out how to move forward with what we have right now, we are comfortably paralyzed in daydream world.
 And in daydream world, we don’t have to face the circumstance.

 Stuck is the feeling that this eventually leads to, which feeds into the scarcity mindset mentality.